For this project, recreate the floorplan of a space and spend time in it.

 Last year I spent a day in my hometown of Keizer, Oregon.
 Driving through the neighborhoods brought extremely specific memories to the surface

 that would not have returned without being in the physical space.
 Reflecting on that day I decided to draw (with masking tape) a floorplan to scale

 of my childhood home to see what memories would turn up.
 I chose a location in Central Park alongside ballfields where I'd feel comfortable

 To paraphrase Aldous Huxley, everyone's memory is their private literature.
 And, personally, this experiece of being in the representation of my

-childhood home caught me off guard with general sense memories that consumed me in the space, and was less about specific memories or
+childhood home caught me off guard with dense sense memories that consumed me in the space.
+My mind did not simply return to various

-stories.
+particular times.
 Which is to say, for me this experiment created a highly subjective effect.
-For example, I had a deep sense of remembering the feeling of
+For example, I had a deep sense of remembering the

-looking over at the kitchen as my mom finished preparing dinner, the smell of the jackets in the hall closet, and the quiet calm in the living room
+feeling of looking over at the kitchen as my mom finished preparing dinner, the smell of the jackets in the hall closet, and the quiet calm in the

 Thanks to Harvest for helping out and photographing.